Admin Dashboard (Phenom Global Command Center)

 - Zero Trust: Cloudflare Access at perimeter

-- Firebase Auth: Application-level authentication
+- Cognito Auth: Application-level authentication via AWS Cognito

 - Role-Based: Granular permissions per feature